Nikon ED AF-S NIKKOR 24-85mm 1:3.5-4.5 G VR Lens (f/3.5-4.5)

 For a zoom, this lens is not too large and is a good travel companion thanks to its light weight.
 Here is a comparison with its bigger brother the Nikon Nikkor AF-S 24-120mm 1:4 G ED VR.

 This lens is often compared to the Nikon Nikkor AF-S 28-300mm f/3.5-5.6 G ED VR.

 This lens is not for infrared photography.
 It exhibits a weak hot spot at f/18.
 It will be fine if shooting wide-open or nearly so.

 The bokeh does exhibit some harshness, as can be seen below.

 Because this is a "G" lens, it is compatible with all Nikon DSLR's.
-It is not compatible with older nikon cameras.
-It will mount and take pictures but only at one aperture.

 This is an all plastic lens, however, it is very sturdy feeling.
 The manual focusing feels good and there is no slop in either the focus or zoom collars.
 It does focus beyond infinity to accommodate the UV wavelength.